-Bruxism is a medical condition and can afflict both children and adults as well.
+Bruxism is a medical condition that can afflict both children and adults as well.
 With bruxism, the patient either clenches or grinds their teeth, consciously or subconsciously, and many times even while sleeping.
-Obviously this can create many different dental problems such as wearing enamel, fracturing of teeth, and clicking of the TMJ joint.
-This can result in expensive dental care such as veneers, crowns, root canals, or extraction of teeth in worse case scenarios performed by your general dentist.
+Obviously, this can create many different dental problems such as wearing enamel, the fracturing of teeth, and clicking of the TMJ joint.
+This can result in expensive dental care such as veneers, crowns, root canals, or extraction of teeth in worse-case scenarios performed by your general dentist.
 If the underlying problem is not diagnosed and corrected prior to dental restoration, your investment may be in jeopardy and fail to address pain and discomfort moving forward.

-Resolving the problem may be a simple as eliminating gum chewing or as complicated as requiring orthodontic treatment in conjunction with your general dentist to restore teeth after treatment is completed.
-Consulting an orthodontist who is a specialist trained in the development of both teeth and jaws is your first step when diagnosing and developing a treatment plan that suites your individualized needs.
+Resolving the problem may be as simple as eliminating gum chewing or as complicated as requiring orthodontic treatment in conjunction with your general dentist to restore teeth after treatment is completed.
+Consulting an orthodontist who is a specialist trained in the development of both teeth and jaws is your first step when diagnosing and developing a treatment plan that suits your individualized needs.

-If you think that you suffer from any of these symptoms, contact Mary Kay Becher DDS PA for a complimentary consultation.
+If you think that you suffer from any of these symptoms, contact Becher & Gil Orthodontics for a complimentary consultation.
 We are here to walk you through your first steps towards addressing the problem at hand.